2019 St. Louis Cardinals season: Season summary

 The first two games of June were against the Chicago Cubs which the Cardinals would sweep.
-But after splitting a two game series against the Reds, the Cardinals would face the Cubs once again, but this time they were swept.
+But after splitting a two-game series against the Reds, the Cardinals would face the Cubs once again, but this time they were swept.
 During this series on June 8, rookie shortstop Tommy Edman would be called up from the Memphis Cardinals.
-The following 2 series against the Miami Marlins and New York Mets seemed to be a return back to normal.
+The following 2 series against the Miami Marlins and New York Mets seemed to be a return to normal.
 Although pitcher Adam Wainwright was injured in the first game against the Marlins, the Cardinals would be able to beat them.
 They would also win the second game when Yadier Molina returned, but would lose the third 9-0 and be limited to just 2 hits.
 With this being against the worst team in the NL, it was particularly hard.
-They would win the series against the New York Mets 3-1 and play against the Marlins again and split the series 2-2 with Tommy Edman hitting his first home in the MLB in the final game on June 20, though they would still lose 7-6.
+They would win the series against the New York Mets 3-1 and play against the Marlins again and split the series 2–2 with Tommy Edman hitting his first home in the MLB in the final game on June 20, though they would still lose 7–6.
 They had been 10-8 so far in the month and had advanced backup to third place and were 3 games out of first with 8 games left in the month.
 They won their next 2 games against the Los Angeles Dodgers and were now one game out of first.
-But, they would go on a 5 game losing streak after this and be outscored 30-10 playing one last game against the Dodgers and two against the Oakland Athletics and San Diego Padres.
+But, they would go on a 5-game losing streak after this and be outscored 30-10 playing one last game against the Dodgers and two against the Oakland Athletics and San Diego Padres.
 The final game of the season was against the Padres which they would win ending the month 13-13 making their record 41-41, again at .500.
 During this time left fielder Marcell Ozuna would be injured leading to Tyler O'Neill to be recalled from the minors.